nothingisfunny/recursion-readme/README.md

 }
 ```

 Consider that set of parentheses around one and four.
-Isn't that really the sum up to four?
+Isn't that really the same thing as sum up to four?
 This implies that we can rewrite sumUpToFive as the following:

 ```javascript
 function sumUpToFive(){